 Omni: This switches the recording to a 360 degree ”in-the-room” kind of deal.
-Great for group conversations, band recording etc.
+Great for group conversations, band recording, etc.

-3 pickup options
+- 3 pickup options

-Plug’n’play for both Mac and Windows
+- Plug’n’play for both Mac and Windows

-Transducer type: Duo Condenser capsule mic
+- Transducer type: Duo Condenser capsule mic

-Polar patterns: Cardioid and omnidirectional
+- Polar patterns: Cardioid and omnidirectional

-Frequency response: Position 1-3: 40 –18 kHz
+- Frequency response: Position 1-3: 40 –18 kHz

-Sample & Word rate: 44.1 kHz/16 bit
+- Sample & Word rate: 44.1 kHz/16 bit

 The Snowball fill the same needs as the Yeti pretty much, but to a lesser extent.
-We highly recommend this for people just starting out or novices in their field, or obviously those who seek quality recording on a budget.
+We highly recommend this for people just starting out or novices in their field, or those who seek quality recording on a budget.

 Expand for Full Review

-We would not recommend this for those we are really serious about their craft, but it is perfect for those to seek to dip their toes in untested waters.
-If you dream of a career as Youtuber, Streamer or even musician but you haven’t really tested it out yet, this is for you.
+We would not recommend this for those who are really serious about their craft, but it is perfect for those to seek to dip their toes in untested waters.
+If you dream of a career as Youtuber, Streamer or even musician but you haven’t tested it out yet, this is for you.
 For next to no money you can get a decent recording device that will let you test out your dreams and see if they are really for you.